Sense and Sensibility Analysis

 This situation is even more circumstantial than that involving Marianne's supposed engagement to Willoughby, because "what Marianne considered as a free gift from her sister, Elinor was conscious must have been procured by some theft or contrivance unknown to herself" (96).
 Marianne only assumes Elinor has given her hair to Edward, she has not seen the action taken place.
-Furthermore, Elinor herself thinks the hair to have been taken from her without her knowledge, and therefore has no absolute proof as to its identity.
+Furthermore, Elinor thinks the hair has been taken from her without her knowledge and therefore has no absolute proof of its identity.

-Both women believe their own baseless theories to be true and give little thought to the possibility that it may be the hair of another woman.
+Both women believe their own baseless theories to be true and give little thought to the possibility that it may be another woman's hair.

 Elinor seems to have a slight uncertainty, as "she internally resolved henceforward to catch every opportunity of eyeing the hair and of satisfying herself, beyond all doubt, that it was exactly the shade of her own" (96), yet no description of this further analysis exists, and no thought at all is given to the possibility of Edward being romantically involved with another woman to whom the hair could belong.